The Ultimate Guide to Ice Dams

 You’ll notice on low sloped roofs, roofs that meet up with a wall or corner, or roofs that extend over other sections of a roof are places this is more likely to occur.
 Don’t allow debris to remain in these locations or it will decay and eventually break down into compost.

-Make sure your roof is clean of debris before the winter because you don’t want to trap organic material under snow or ice.
+Make sure your roof is clean of debris before the cold season because you don’t want to trap organic material under snow or ice.